unicode-org/message-format-wg/docs/tech-preview-blog-post.md

 human languages, were not widely supported by translation tools, and were not extensible as new internationalization-aware APIs were developed.

-MessageFormat 2 provides built-in support for the most basic formatting, plus is designed to be extended by specific programming languages and operating environments.
-In addition, users can create their own functions.

 In addition to a syntax for messages, the Technical Preview includes a default registry of functions, a mechanism for creating additional function descriptions for general use, a data model for interchange of messages with previoius standards, and a test suite.

+One of the challenges in adapting software to work for users with different languages and cultures is the need for **_dynamic messages_**.
+Whenever a user interface needs to present data as part of a larger string, that data needs to be formatted (and the message may need to be altered) to make it culturally accepted and grammatically correct.

+For example, if your US English interface has a message like:

+> Your item had **1,023** views on **April 3, 2023**

+You want the translated message to be appropriately formatted into French:

+> Votre article a eu **1 023** vues le **3 avril 2023**

+Or Japanese:

+> あなたのアイテムは **2023 年 4 月 3 日**に **1,023** 回閲覧されました。

+MessageFormat 2 provides built-in support for basic formatting, such as the dates and numbers in the examples above, plus it is designed to be extended.
+Not only can specific programming languages or platforms extend the basic functionality, but users can create their own functions.

+Once messages have been created, they need to be translated into the various languages and adapted for the various cultures around the world.
+Previously, as there was not widely adopted standard and as existing formats provided only rudimentary support for managing the variations needed by other languages, it could be difficult for translators to do their work effectively.

+MessageFormat 2 provides a rich and extensible set of functionality to permit the creation of natural-sounding, grammatically-correct, translations.

 The Technical Preview period is expected to last until the LDML46 release, in the fall of 2024.